komal1911/project2/README.md

 #New Project
-gitThis project was created from local system.
+This project was created from local system.
-Created by komal khandelwal
+Created by komal khandelwal.